mia-platform/documentation/docs/release-notes/platform_10-5-1_releasenotes.md

 #### imagePullSecrets configured at Company and Project level

-Custom imagePullSecrets can now be defined and configured for a specific Company and Project: this means that also PaaS users can now configure custom private image registries both at Company and Project level.
-If you decide to configure imagePullSecrets at Company level, each time a new Project is created, these providers will be cloned from the Company in order to be available on the Project as well.
+Custom imagePullSecrets can now be defined and configured for a specific Company and related Projects: this means that also PaaS users can now configure custom private image registries both at Company and Project level.
+Each time a new Project is created, these image providers will be cloned from the Company in order to be available on the Project as well.

-To discover more, take a look at the documentation page concerning the Default configuration for a new project.
+To discover more, take a look at the [documentation page](//development_suite/company/create#default-configuration-for-a-new-project.md) concerning the Default configuration for a new project.

 #### New permissions to create, edit and delete a project